SweetOps/terraform-aws-eks-cluster-bootstrap/README.md

 Terraform module to deploy curated helm releases on EKS cluster.

-NOTE: This module is under heavy development
+NOTE: This module is under heavy development.

 ## Usage